“The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.” William Arthur Ward

 Rob thought about touchless fuelling.
 An application allows you to input the amount of fuel you require; cameras recognise your licence plate which is connected to your card.
 Aviation style pumps then fit to the car automatically upon entering the amount of fuel required.

-Those drawings are nice but will these changes to technology actually happen?
+Will these changes to technology actually happen?

 While these ideas and developments are interesting, the question remains, will we actually see them come to life because of an increased awareness of cleanliness and health and the impact it has on behaviour as a result of the current pandemic?